 Role: Manager of UX / UX Design Lead

-I was brought into Verifone to help lead the charge for design in the newly created Commerce Platform team and help change the product and overall organizations mindset when it comes to what it takes to create great industry leading design solutions.
+I joined Verifone to help lead the charge for design in the newly created Commerce Platform team.

 We created the design direction for the Verifone Commerce Platform.
 I championed the use of the atomic methodology for documenting our work and getting it implemented to spec by our front-end engineering teams.
 I championed the use of new tools like Sketch and inVision to make us more productive.
 I helped design the Carbon POS android system and apps, the terminal apps, web portals for issuers, merchants, developers and support representitives and helped establish a true agile working environment.